Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 Mutual authentication is required for most APIs developed for Open Banking.

-According to the Open Banking Specification, the MTLS is required for the Cloud Entity and API Gateway Listener components.
-See the diagram which explains how it is working.
+According to the Open Banking Specification, Mutual Transport Layer Security (MTLS) based client connection is required for the Cloud Entity and API Gateway Listener components.
+See the diagram for details on MTLS setup.
 ![MTLS diagram](/Images/mtls.png)

 See more about the Certificate Verification with MTLS in Open Banking context in [Mutual Authentication and Certificate Verification](/docs/overview/integration/mutual-auth).